-This paper reports on an experimental case study of sound symbolism, patterns in which partic-3 ular sounds are associated with particular meanings (Sapir 1929 et seq).
-The empirical target of 4 the current study is the names of Pokémon characters, building on the corpus-based study previ-5 ously reported in Anonymous (2016).
-Pokémon is a game series which has been very popular, 6 especially among young children.
-Its first series was released in 1996, and continues to be very 7 popular in Japan and across the world.
-The name "Pokémon" is etymologically a truncated com-8 pound of poke(tto) 'pocket' and mon(sutaa) 'monster'; in Pokémon games, players collect and 9 train Pokémon monsters, and battle with others.
-10
+The empirical target of the current study is the names of Pokémon characters, building on the corpus-based study previously reported in Kawahara et al. (2018b).1 Pokémon is a game series which has been very popular, especially among young children.
+Its first series was released in 1996, and continues to be very popular in Japan and across the world.
+The name "Pokémon" is etymologically a truncated compound of poke(tto) 'pocket' and mon(sutaa) 'monster'; in Pokémon games, players collect and train Pokémon monsters, and battle with others.

 In the Pokémon games, many though not all Pokémon characters undergo evolution, and parameter-wise, they generally get stronger, heavier and larger after evolution (see below for detailed illustration).
-When Pokémon characters undergo evolution, they are called with new names; some actual examples are given in (1)
+When Pokémon characters undergo evolution, they are called by new names; some actual examples are given in (1).

-15 (1) Name changes observed in Pokémon character evolution.
-Voiced obstruents are underlined.

-- 16 a. nyoromo \rightarrow nyorozo - 17 b. $poppo \rightarrow pijotto$
+- (1) Name changes observed in Pokémon character evolution.
+Voiced obstruents are underlined. - a. nyoromo \rightarrow nyorozo - b. $poppo \rightarrow pijotto$ - c. mokoko $\rightarrow \underline{d}$ enryuu - d. manene $\rightarrow \underline{b}ariyaa\underline{d}o$

-18 c. $mokoko \rightarrow \underline{d}enryuu$

-19 d. manene $\rightarrow \underline{b}ariyaa\underline{d}o$

-Anonymous (2016) studied more than 720 Japanese Pokémon names (all the characters in the 1st - 6th generations, excluding some duplicates) from the perspective of sound symbolism, and found that the names of post-evolution Pokémon characters are (i) more likely to include voiced obstruents and (ii) are longer in terms of mora counts.
+Kawahara et al. (2018b) studied more than 720 Japanese Pokémon names (all the characters in the 1st-6th generations, excluding some duplicates) from the perspective of sound symbolism, and found that the names of post-evolution Pokémon characters are (i) more likely to include voiced obstruents and (ii) are longer in terms of mora count.
 As a next step after this corpus study, this paper reports a series of experiments that explore the productivity of these sound symbolic associations.